 “Moonshine Narratives” is Scott T. Hutchison’s second book of poetry and was just published Feb.
-19. Hutchinson grew up in rural Virginia and currently lives in the Belknap Mountains of New Hampshire where he served as state director of the New Hampshire Young Writers’ Conference for 13 years.
-Hutchinson’s latest collection includes 84 poems and features a writing style that combines lightning-paced action with slow, meticulous descriptions of nature.
+19. Hutchison grew up in rural Virginia and currently lives in the Belknap Mountains of New Hampshire where he served as state director of the New Hampshire Young Writers’ Conference for 13 years.
+Hutchison’s latest collection includes 84 poems and features a writing style that combines lightning-paced action with slow, meticulous descriptions of nature.

 “I couldn’t stop.
 The lump crumbled